krahd/BatLLM/docs/USER_GUIDE.md

-**Command-line Arguments are not currently implemented**, but future versions may allow overriding these settings via command-line options for convenience (e.g., `--no-augment` to disable prompt augmentation quickly).
+**Command-line Arguments are not currently implemented**, but future versions may allow overriding these settings via command-line options for convenience and experimentation.

 Avoid modifying this file while BatLLM is running.